-According to Internet World Stats (IWS 2021):
+According to Internet World Stats (IWS 2022):

-- Internet usage: 104.3% penetration (June 2021) - Facebook usage: 101.4% penetration (June 2021) - According to the UNDP's HDI 2020 there is gender parity in relation to internet usage. - According to Napoleon Cat (2019), 76.5% of Facebook users in Qatar are men, compared to 23.5% of women.
+- Internet usage: 104.8% penetration (January 2022).
+According to the UNDP's HDI profile there is gender parity in relation to Internet usage. - Facebook usage: 104.8% penetration (January 2022).
+According to Napoleon Cat (December 2022), 72.1% of Facebook users in Qatar are male and 27.9% female.

-According to the World Bank:
+According to the World Bank country profile:

-• Mobile phone subscriptions: 138.3 per 100 people
+• Mobile phone subscriptions: 131.8 per 100 people

 The high level of Internet usage is an indication of the advanced technical development of the country.
 But Internet users have to be careful and refrain from questioning government policies or criticizing Islam or Islamic practices.

-According to Freedom House/Global Freedom 2021, Qatar is listed as "not free": "While residents enjoy some freedom of private discussion, security forces reportedly monitor personal communications, and noncitizens often self-censor to avoid jeopardizing their work and residency status.
-Social media users can face criminal penalties for posting politically sensitive content."
+According to Freedom House's Global Freedom Index 2022:

+- Qatar is listed as "not free". - "While residents enjoy some freedom of private discussion, security forces reportedly monitor personal communications, and noncitizens often self-censor to avoid jeopardizing their work and residency status.
+Social media users can face criminal penalties for posting politically sensitive content.
+However, citizens and residents have become more active in debating current affairs and regional developments without apparent retribution in recent years."

-Amnesty International (20 January 2020) adds: A new repressive law "issued by Emir Tamim bin Hamad Al Thani, amends the Penal Code by adding a new provision ... which authorizes the imprisonment of 'anyone who broadcasts, publishes, or republishes false or biased rumours, statements, or news, or inflammatory propaganda, domestically or abroad, with the intent to harm national interests, stir up public opinion, or infringe on the social system or the public system of the state'."
+A report from Amnesty International (20 January 2020) adds:

+A new repressive law "issued by Emir Tamim bin Hamad Al Thani, amends the Penal Code by adding a new provision ... which authorizes the imprisonment of 'anyone who broadcasts, publishes, or republishes false or biased rumours, statements, or news, or inflammatory propaganda, domestically or abroad, with the intent to harm national interests, stir up public opinion, or infringe on the social system or the public system of the state'."